yu2/100-days-of-code/r1-log.md

 Finished Twitch API app.
 Had a scare when Client ID stopped working and started returning error 400, but turns out I had the wrong ID.
 No idea why it was working before.
 Also changed color theme, added preview, and made it check for FFC status as per user story requirement.

 ### R1D40 (10/)
-Added links to game names that lead to the most popular channels playing that game.
+Added links to game names that lead to the most popular channels playing that game, changed font